 - Vice City: Best describes Madripoor, Raven's home.
 A small municipality that was originally settled by bloodthirsty pirates, it's entire government is corrupt, and unlike Arcadia, make no effort to hide how they oppress the citizens.
 The Queen is an unofficial ally who supplies them with magical support and fundings, which is the likely reason they can survive being on the embargo list of nearly every modernized nation.

 "So the treasure story was a lie?" snarled Francesca, angrily.

 "Like, no!" laughed Melissa.
 "I do a lot of bad things, but I do NOT lie!
 I bluff and play nasty tricks, and tell dumb jokes sometimes, but I don't lie…"

-Villainous Rescue: In the original, after Stan, Fran, and Andy pass the puzzle at the entrance of the Palace and make it inside, the Shadow Spawn (minus Vladmir) grab hold of the Idiot Ball and try to kill them.
-The Shadow Queen finds out, and saves them.
+- Villainous Rescue: In the original, after Stan, Fran, and Andy pass the puzzle at the entrance of the Palace and make it inside, the Shadow Spawn (minus Vladmir) grab hold of the Villain Ball and try to kill them.
+The Shadow Queen finds out and saves them.
 She then offers them food.
 The heroes are understandably confused.
-(See Pragmatic Villainy above for her reasons.)

-In Redux, Chico seems to have arachnophobia, so much that a Hunter Spider Duel Spirit scares him.
-(Hunter Spider is an outdated and very weak card.)
+- In Redux, Chico seems to have arachnophobia, so much that a Duel Spirit of Hunter Spider (an outdated and very weak card) scares him.